Dimashendika/amazon-sentiment-analysis/README.md

 - Sentiment analysis shows most reviews are **positive**; common keywords include "delicious", "perfect", and "great".

 ##  How to Run
-1. Ensure `database.sqlite` is in your working directory
+1. Open  `Amazon_Sentiment_Analysis.ipynb`
-2. Open and run `Amazon_Sentiment_Analysis.ipynb`
+2. Run all cells to reproduce the analysis

 ## Status
 Finished